 We know that the energy landscape is changing and the needs and demands of our customers and consumers are evolving, particularly as we face the challenge of achieving net zero.
-The market is becoming more diverse with new providers, new services and new requirements of the central arrangements so that is why we are evolving and changing too.
+The environment in which our customers operate is changing too, with significant regulatory interventions and commercial challenges.
+Our focus is on providing our new and existing services to our historical high standards while delivering value for money.

-At ELEXON, we are proud of being created by industry and charged with providing essential market services for its benefit.
+At Elexon, we are proud of being created by industry and charged with providing essential market services for its benefit.
 That is our purpose, our reason for being.
 We are therefore determined to support the industry in key ways and I make the following commitments to:

-- provide our existing services to industry leading standards - enable and support innovative consumer-facing solutions - consolidate and simplify central market arrangements - engage with our stakeholders and deliver a truly customer-centric service - provide a flexible, scalable, open digital platform to meet the changing energy market.
+- provide our existing services to industry leading standards - enable and support innovative consumerfacing solutions - consolidate and simplify central market arrangements - engage with our stakeholders and - deliver a truly customer-centric service